raspberrypi/imx500-models/README.md

 # Raspberry Pi AI Camera (IMX500) Neural Network Models

-Introducing the official Raspberry Pi AI Camera computer vision reference models 🚀 enabling real‑time vision AI applications at the edge!

-The imx500-models repository is a [**collection of reference deep learning models**](#reference-deep-learning-models) that are optimized 🪄 to run on the Raspberry Pi AI-Camera.

-For each model you'll find an example code for executing and visualizing directly on a Raspberry Pi AI Camera, using one execution command.

 ## Running Example Applications
 The below examples are templates to help implement specific deep learning inference use-cases.
 These demo applications will help you get started with AI on Raspberry Pi, showcasing how to preprocess and postrpocess data for model inference and organize processing pipelines.